Squ1ggly/DiscordBotTemplate/README.md

 ## Reasoning for different folders for commands
 1. The Prefix commands are basically just messages sent into a channel where a user prefixes the command with prefix e.g. "!ping" and have no special discord integrations.
-2. Whilst the Slash commands have a special integration with discord and will prompt the user what they can do when they type "/".
+2. The Slash commands have a special integration with discord and will prompt the user what they can do when they type "/".
 They can also take special arguments. hence the createSlashCmd function.

 ## Stuff not finished;
 TypeScript Typing